sympy/sympy/doc/src/guides/contributing/deprecations.md

   because they aren't actually public API at all.
 For these, no deprecations are required to make breaking changes).

-Some things which don't generally constitute "public API", and therefore don't usually require deprecations to change include
+And broadly, some things that don't consistent "public API", and therefore don't usually require deprecations to change, include

 - The precise form of an expression.
 In general, functions may be changed to return a different but mathematically equivalent form of the same